Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-This measure is computed for each model in both the regularized and non-regularized datasets (see Figures~\ref{fig:regularization_tree_distance_tickets} and \ref{fig:regularization_tree_distance_digits}).
-A higher average \(V(m)\) indicates more varied feature usage among trees, which is consistent with the effect of zero-variance features.
-Figures~\ref{fig:regularization_tree_distance_tickets} and~\ref{fig:regularization_tree_distance_digits} illustrate the increased variety in feature usage induced by zero-variance features.
-This enhanced range drives the reduced correlation among ensemble members, thereby confirming the stabilizing impact of implicit regularization across distinct modeling scenarios.
-Specifically, for the ticket pricing models, the median variety increased from 2.00 to 2.83, and the average variety increased from 2.26 to 2.99.
-For the handwritten digits models, the median variety increased from 4.90 to 7.35, and the average variety increased from 5.27 to 7.67.
+This measure is computed per model for both regularized and non-regularized datasets (Figs.~\ref{fig:regularization_tree_distance_tickets} and~\ref{fig:regularization_tree_distance_digits}).
+A higher average $V(m)$ indicates more varied feature usage among trees, consistent with the effect of zero-variance features.
+The figures show that zero-variance features increase variety, reduce correlation among ensemble members, and stabilize models across scenarios.
+For ticket pricing, the median variety increased from 2.00 to 2.83 and the average from 2.26 to 2.99.
+For handwritten digits, the median increased from 4.90 to 7.35 and the average from 5.27 to 7.67.

-Geurts et al.~\cite{geurts2006extremely} show that the fully randomized split selection in Extra-Trees reduces correlation among trees, which we quantify via the average cosine similarity of their normalized feature usage vectors.
-In particular, for any two trees with vectors \(\mathbf{v}_i\) and \(\mathbf{v}_j\) (with \(\|\mathbf{v}_i\|_2 = \|\mathbf{v}_j\|_2 = 1\)), we have
+\citep{geurts2006extremely} show that the fully randomized split selection in Extra-Trees reduces correlation among trees, which we quantify via the average cosine similarity of their normalized feature usage vectors.
+In particular, for any two trees with vectors $\mathbf{v}_i$ and $\mathbf{v}_j$ (with $\|\mathbf{v}_i\|_2 = \|\mathbf{v}_j\|_2 = 1$), we have

-Defining the average correlation \(p\) as
+Defining the average correlation $p$ as

 we obtain